Baltimore HVAC Authority

 Equipment and System Classification

-System types covered in this directory align with the classification structure described in Baltimore HVAC System Types Overview, which distinguishes between:
+System types covered in this network align with the classification structure described in Baltimore HVAC System Types Overview, which distinguishes between:

 Safety and Code Compliance Baseline

 All referenced service categories and contractors operate within the framework established by the International Mechanical Code (IMC) as adopted by Maryland, the National Fuel Gas Code (NFPA 54, 2024 edition), and NFPA 70 (National Electrical Code, 2023 edition) for electrical connections.
-Safety framing within directory listings references ASHRAE Standard 15 for refrigerant handling and ASHRAE 62.1 (2022 edition)/62.2 for ventilation adequacy.
+Safety framing within provider network providers references ASHRAE Standard 15 for refrigerant handling and ASHRAE 62.1 (2022 edition)/62.2 for ventilation adequacy.
 Entities with documented code violations or suspended licenses are excluded pending resolution of the relevant regulatory action.

-The directory undergoes structured review rather than continuous real-time updating.
+The provider network undergoes structured review rather than continuous real-time updating.
 Licensing status verification is cross-referenced against the Maryland DLLR public license lookup system at defined intervals.
 When DLLR records reflect a license suspension, expiration, or revocation, affected entries are flagged for removal or correction.

-Geographic scope corrections are applied when service area definitions in listings diverge from the actual Baltimore City jurisdictional boundary.
-The directory does not accept entries that apply only to surrounding counties (Baltimore County, Anne Arundel County, Howard County) without a demonstrated operational presence within City limits.
+Geographic scope corrections are applied when service area definitions in providers diverge from the actual Baltimore City jurisdictional boundary.
+The provider network does not accept entries that apply only to surrounding counties (Baltimore County, Anne Arundel County, Howard County) without a demonstrated operational presence within City limits.

 Scope, Coverage, and Limitations

-This directory is scoped exclusively to Baltimore City as a legal and regulatory jurisdiction.
+This provider network is scoped exclusively to Baltimore City as a legal and regulatory jurisdiction.
 It does not apply to Baltimore County, which is a separate governmental entity with its own permitting authority and zoning structure.
-Contractors licensed only for work in surrounding Maryland counties, or those whose primary service territory excludes Baltimore City ZIP codes, fall outside the scope of this directory's listings.
+Contractors licensed only for work in surrounding Maryland counties, or those whose primary service territory excludes Baltimore City ZIP codes, fall outside the scope of this provider network's providers.

-The directory also does not function as a price comparison platform, warranty adjudication service, or dispute resolution mechanism.
+The provider network also does not function as a price comparison platform, warranty adjudication service, or dispute resolution mechanism.
 Cost reference data, where present in companion resources such as Baltimore HVAC System Costs, is structural and categorical — not sourced from individual contractor bids or proprietary pricing databases.

 Relationship to Other Network Resources